microsoft/fluentui-apple/macos/docs/Controls/Link.md

 ### Don't
 - Use a link where a button would be better suited.
 Links should be used to navigate to webpages.
-For most other actions, a button is better suited than a link with an overriden action.
+For most other actions (e.g navigation internal to your app), a button is better suited than a link with an overridden action.
 - Use if the action is destructive or irreversible.
 Because users associate links with navigation (and the ability to back out), Links aren't appropriate for commands with significant consequences.

 ## Usage